frappe/frappe_docs/frappe_docs/www/docs/user/en/api/utils.md

 # Utility Functions

-There are many different **utility functions** available in Frappe Framework that you can use to carry out many common operations like date formating, PDF generation and much more.
+Frappe Framework comes with various utility functions to handle common operations for managing site-specific DateTime management, date and currency formatting, PDF generation, and much more.

-This utility methods (`utils`) can be imported from the `frappe` module (or nested modules like `frappe.utils` and `frappe.utils.data`) in any Python file of your Frappe app.
+These utility methods can be imported from the `frappe.utils` module (and its nested modules like `frappe.utils.logger` and `frappe.utils.data`) in any Python file of your Frappe App.
 This list is not at all exhaustive, you can take a peek at the Framework codebase to see what's available.

 ## now